The Good Nurse: Plot

 Baldwin and Braun attempt to contact the hospitals where Charlie had worked previously but none are willing to cooperate.
 Parkfield finally shares its investigation with the police, but Baldwin notices that it is fragmentary, leading him to snap at Garran, causing him and Braun to be banned from the hospital.
 Meanwhile, after Kelly Anderson, another ICU patient suffers a seizure and inexplicably dies, Amy discovers insulin had also been administered to her the night before.
-Suspicious, she contacts an old friend, Lori, a fellow nurse who worked with Charlie at a different hospital.
+Suspicious, she contacts an old friend, Lori Lucas, a fellow nurse who worked with Charlie at a different hospital.
 Lori reveals that during Charlie's employment, the ward he was assigned to dealt with numerous sudden deaths, with the discovery of insulin in several of them.
 Shocked, Amy raids Parkfield's storage, discovering holes in several IV bags, indicating they had been contaminated.
 During her discovery, she collapses and ends up in the ER.

 Finally convinced of Charlie's complicity, she alerts the detectives.
 They convince Kelly's husband to exhume her body in order to perform an autopsy; it reveals a dual combination of insulin and digoxin led to her death.
 Meanwhile, Garran fires Charlie under the pretext of minor discrepancies found in his résumé.
 In an attempt to entice Charlie into disclosing his actions, Baldwin and Braun have Amy arrange a meeting with him, but he reacts aggressively when she asks about his dismissal from Parkfield.

 The police arrest and hold him, but are unable to get him to confess on record.
 Unwilling to see him released, Amy volunteers to talk to Charlie; she has a warm conversation with him, and asks that he tells the truth.
 After some deliberation, Charlie confesses, stating that he simply "did it".
 When Amy asks why, he says, "they didn't stop me."